vk-cs/docs-public/docs/en/networks/vnet/service-management/net/net.md

 </warn>

-## Viewing the list of networks and subnets and information about them
+## Viewing list of networks and subnets and information about them

 <tabs>
 <tablist>